 Yet, until recently this term, "multipotential," did not even exist....

-In fact, it comes from Emilie Wapnick, founder of the Puttylike community and the eponymous website (by the way, you care I suggest you take a moment to look at the his TEDx talk about it).
+In fact, it comes from Emilie Wapnick, founder of the Puttylike community and the eponymous website (by the way, you care I suggest you take a moment to look at the his speech at TEDx about it).
 He also talks about it extensively in his book, "How to be everything".

 She herself helps you understand what the characteristic traits of a multipotential are: